Edvard Schiffauer: Biography

-Edvard Schiffauer was born in Ostrava in Protectorate of Bohemia and Moravia (now the Czech Republic) in an educated upper-middle-class family.
+Edvard Schiffauer was born in Ostrava in the Protectorate of Bohemia and Moravia (now the Czech Republic) in an educated upper-middle-class family.
 However, the family's quality of life degraded after the communist 1948 Czechoslovak coup d'état.
-In 1960, Schiffauer started his study at the Technical University of Ostrava, which he discontinued, but he completed his master's degree at the Pedagogical Institute of the University of Ostrava in 1964.
-He also started studying musical composition in the Academy of Performing Arts.
+In 1960, Schiffauer started his studies at the Technical University of Ostrava, which he discontinued, instead completing his master's degree at the Pedagogical Institute of the University of Ostrava in 1964.
+He also began studying musical composition in the Academy of Performing Arts in Prague.

-In 1961, Schiffauer and other students established the theatre Divadélko Pod okapem (Little Theatre under the Gutter), which became an Ostravian equivalent of the Semafor Theatre, in Prague.
-Furthermore, he was involved in the foundation of the theatre Divadlo Waterloo (Waterloo Theatre) and wrote the music for the musical Syn Pluku (op.
-3) (Son of the Regiment) in 1968.
-Later, the Waterloo Theatre was banned by the authorities in the normalization era in Czechoslovakia and a large-scale court trial was held with those involved in the theatre.
-Schiffauer was expelled from the Academy of Performing Arts and sentenced to nine months of imprisonment as a result of having composed for Syn Pluku.
+In 1961, Schiffauer and other students established the theatre Divadélko Pod okapem (Little Theatre under the Gutter), which became an Ostrava equivalent of the Semafor Theatre, in Prague.
+Furthermore, he was involved in the foundation of the Divadlo Waterloo (Waterloo Theatre), where his musical Syn Pluku (Son of the Regiment) was performed in 1968.
+Later, the Waterloo Theatre was banned by authorities in the normalization era in Czechoslovakia, and a large-scale court trial against those involved in the theatre and specifically in this musical's production was held.
+As a result, Schiffauer was expelled from the Academy of Performing Arts and sentenced to nine months of imprisonment.

-He served his sentence in the prison in Plzeň-Bory, wherein he wrote the children's opera Vrať nám, ptáku, hastrmana (Bring us Hasterman back, Bird) with the author Ivan Binar, his friend and later Charter 77 signatory.
-Schiffauer was employed as a worker and was being permanently interrogated by the State Security Police throughout the normalization era.
+He served his sentence in the prison in Plzeň-Bory, where he drafted early versions of his children's opera Vrať nám, ptáku, hastrmana (Bring us Hasterman back, Bird) with author Ivan Binar, his friend and later Charter 77 signatory.
+Schiffauer was employed as a coal mine worker and was permanently interrogated by the State Security Police throughout the normalization era.
 This experience was briefly summarized by Schiffauer in an interview published on YouTube in February 2019.

-After the Velvet Revolution, Schiffauer was allowed to complete his university education (Janáček Academy of Music and Performing Arts) and could fully engage himself into composition of music.
-He taught in the Janáček Conservatory in Ostrava and in the Silesian University in Opava.
+After the Velvet Revolution, Schiffauer was allowed to complete his university education, which he did at the Janáček Academy of Music and Performing Arts, and could fully dedicate his time to musical composition.
+During his career he taught in the Janáček Conservatory in Ostrava and in the Silesian University in Opava.